-This reduced version of miscellaneousphotographs.com contains pictures of my current interests; the changing streetscape of Vancouver and bicycle racing.
+This reduced version of miscellaneousphotographs.com contains pictures of my current interest, the changing streetscape of Vancouver.
 The pictures from the website’s previous incarnation, its parent web site johndenniston.ca along with its legacy websites dirbikephoto.com, sportspix.ca, and nonfictionphoto.ca still exist but offline.
-Some of them will come back as galleries over the next few months but most will stay archived.
-If you remember a photograph of yourself that appeared on this site but has disappeared, and would like a copy, you can email me with a description of the picture, when it was taken, who was in it, and I will try to find it.
+If you remember a photograph of yourself that appeared on these sites but has disappeared, and would like a copy, you can email me with a description of the picture, when it was taken, who was in it, and I will try to find it.

 John Denniston, March 2020